Sign In

 Here's the mental model that actually works: imagine an entity that has read essentially everything humans have ever written, but has never experienced anything.

 It has never seen the color red, felt cold, made a decision with real stakes, or cared about an outcome.
-It has never been surprised.
-It has never been confused.
 It has no preferences, no fear, no curiosity.
+What it has is an extraordinarily rich statistical model of how humans write about all of these things.

-It doesn't know these things the way a person knows things.
+It doesn't know things the way a person knows things.
 It knows them the way a language knows them — as patterns in how things are expressed.
+This model predicts your actual experience with AI far better than either wrong model:

 What AI Is Good At — and Where It Fails

-• Generating well-structured, contextually appropriate text on any topic
+• Generating well-structured text on any topic

-• Drafting, rewriting, summarizing, and reformatting content
+• Drafting, rewriting, summarizing, reformatting

-• Explaining concepts at different levels of complexity
+• Explaining concepts at different complexity levels

 • Writing code that follows common patterns

-• Synthesizing multiple sources into a coherent summary
+• Synthesizing multiple sources into a summary

 • Generating options, variations, and alternatives